 The quality and adequacy of the findings of academic quantitative research are dependent on the rigor in which the methods for the study is designed and applied.
 In this chapter, the purpose of the study as well as the research design and rationale were clearly outlined.
 The RQs and the role of the researcher in conducting the study were also presented.
 The study methodology, data analysis plan, issues of reliability and validity was addressed, and ethical procedures applied in the study were also succinctly discussed.
 The independent variable and the dependent variables of the study were drawn from the dataset.
 The difference between groups and relationship between the variables was addressed using binary logistic regression and multi-variable logistic regression in chapter 4.
 The two main predictor variables to consider were knowledge about TB and TB associated stigma and were used to test the study hypotheses and answer the RQs in the study.
 The four covariate variables used in the study were also discussed.
-The study in the coming chapter.
+The strength and limitations were discussed.
+The researcher presented the result of the study in the coming chapter.